davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 boxplot for percentiles by cluster (k=6)
 * OpenMeteoEDA_202306_v006 boxplot for percentiles by cluster (k=7)
 * OpenMeteoEDA_202306_v006 explores cumulative precipitation by year for a single city
+* OpenMeteoEDA_202306_v006 explores percent of cumulative precipitation by year for a single city